abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Order isomorphism](category_order_isomorphism_2.svg)

-So, as you saw, categorical isomorphisms are not hard to define, however they are *not actually useful*, as they are too rare - the only one that comes to mind is the Curry-Howard-Lambek isomorphism from the last chapter.
-If two categories are isomorphic, they basically contain the same data and it would be more accurate to refer to them as different *representations* of the same category than as separate categories.
+As you see, categorical isomorphisms are easy to define, however they are very *hard to find* in practice - the only one that comes to mind to me is the Curry-Howard-Lambek isomorphism from the last chapter.
+And the reason for that is simple - if two categories are isomorphic, they basically contain the same data and it would be more accurate to refer to them as different *representations* of the same category than as separate categories.

 <!--
 comics: